When Moses received the law, some details were also handed down by word of mouth and example.

-This continued keeping of a symbol that mimics cannibalism is in fulfillment of the curse.
-His seed will keep the Passover during the millennium.
+This continued keeping of a symbol that mimics cannibalism is in fulfillment of the curse forever.

 Moreover all these curses shall come upon thee, and shall pursue thee, and overtake thee, till thou be destroyed; because thou hearkenedst not unto the voice of the Lord thy God, to keep his commandments and his statutes which he commanded thee:

 And they shall be upon thee for a sign and for a wonder, and upon thy seed for ever.